-Samsung still hasn’t confirmed a Galaxy Note 8 Android Oreo update, but there’s a very good chance this year’s flagship is one of the first Galaxy devices to get the bump from Nougat to Oreo.
+The Samsung Galaxy Note 8 Android Oreo update is confirmed and there’s a very good chance last year’s flagship will be one of the first Galaxy devices to get the bump from Nougat to Oreo.

 Samsung is currently working on Android 8.0 Oreo though the company’s only confirmed the new operating system for one group of devices.

-The Galaxy S8 and Galaxy S8+ Android 8.0 Oreo updates are confirmed and we expect the Galaxy S8 Active, the rugged version of Samsung’s phone, to get the bump to Android Oreo down the road.
+The Galaxy S8 and Galaxy S8+ Android 8.0 Oreo updates are confirmed and we expect the Galaxy S8 Active, the rugged version of the popular phone, to get bumped up to Android Oreo down the road.

-Samsung is starting with the Galaxy S8, but the company will almost certainly upgrade many other phones with Google’s current operating system.
+Samsung is starting with the Galaxy S8, but the company will upgrade many other Galaxy phones with Android 8.0 Oreo.

 Another device poised to get Android 8.0 Oreo is the Galaxy Note 8, Samsung’s flagship from 2017 and one of the top smartphones on the market.

-The Samsung Galaxy Note 8 currently runs Android 7.1.1 Nougat with the company’s Samsung Experience 8.5 user interface, but owners now have their eyes on a move from Android Nougat to Android Oreo.
+The Samsung Galaxy Note 8 currently runs Android 7.1.1 Nougat with the company’s Samsung Experience 8.5 user interface, but owners now have their eyes on Android Oreo and Samsung Experience 9.0.